GeovaniiSilva/apicelero/README.md

 # Rest API for reading a CSV file containing some data from Olympic Events
-## Basic CRUD Api using Django, Django-rest-framework
+## Basic CRUD Api using Django, Django rest framework

 **The project is deployed in a Free instance of Heroku.com Link:**
 [secret-bayou-30347](http://secret-bayou-30347.herokuapp.com/api/)
 - To run this project on your machine, be sure to install all dependencies in requirements.txt
-- Create a .env file and set the variables Bellow:
+- Create a .env file and set the variables bellow:
 1. SECRET_KEY
 2. DEBUG
 3. DATABASES